Dan Bourchier: Career

+In August 2025, Bourchier resigned from the ABC.

 Personal life

 Bourchier is an Indigenous Australian, with Aboriginal ancestry on his mother's side of the family.
 He is an advocate for First Nations Australians and is regularly invited to events to discuss relevant Indigenous issues, such as during National Reconciliation Week.
 Bourchier has also been involved in numerous Indigenous organisations including First Nation contemporary dance company Blakdance where he has served as chairperson and deputy chairperson.
 He is also an ambassador for the Australian Indigenous Education Foundation.